How to Play Golf Card Game

 The Pair Rule

-If you have two of the same card in a vertical column, that entire column scores 0 points!
+If you have a vertical pair (two matching cards in the same column—vertical stack of 2 cards), that entire column scores 0 points!

 For example, if you have two 7s stacked vertically, that column is worth 0 instead of 14 points.
 Even high cards like Queens become free if they're paired vertically.